circuitbox/circuitbox/README.md

 So what are the next set of features on the project?

 - Support for aliasing components with additional names
+- Support for the browser - via [browserify](http://browserify.org/)
 - Bindings to popular libraries.
-These however, may be published as separate libraries.
+These however, will be published as separate libraries.
 I am considering  libraries such as:
   -  express - In progress.
-See [circuitbox-express](https://github.com/oddjobsman/circuitbox-express)
+See [circuitbox-express](https://github.com/circuitbox/circuitbox-express)
+  -  redis - In progress.
+See [circuitbox-redis](https://github.com/circuitbox/circuitbox-redis)
   -  mongoose
   -  mysql
-  -  redis

 Head over to the [waffle.io](https://waffle.io/circuitbox/circuitbox) page - [![Stories in Ready](https://badge.waffle.io/circuitbox/circuitbox.png?label=ready)](https://waffle.io/circuitbox/circuitbox) for a better view of things to come.